RARE

 "A

-striking English porcelain cream jug by Charles Bourne - brightly
+cream jug by Charles Bourne - brightly decorated oblong shape with

-decorated with distinctive shaped handle, including pronounced thumb
+distinctive high rounded handle, including pronounced thumb rest.
+These

-the serious collector and a super cabinet display item."
-Antiques Expert
+great antique for the serious collector and a super cabinet display

 Hamilton Bear.